tasn/webext-signed-pages/README.md

 This is perfect for statically generated websites and blogs using tools such as Pelican and Jekyll, or web apps like that draw their dynamic content through JavaScript such as applications created with React, VueJS, Angular and Ember.

-There are some workaronuds to dynamic websites work, by for example including dynamic content that doesn't matter like comments in an `<iframe>`, but those are quite involved and out of scope for this document.
+There are some workarounds to dynamic websites work, by for example including dynamic content that doesn't matter like comments in an `<iframe>`, but those are quite involved and out of scope for this document.

 # Supported Sites